Reform aims to encourage both parents to take family leave

 Eva Ojala, Ministerial Adviser, Ministry of Social Affairs and Health

 The working group will be chaired by Director Liisa Siika-aho from the Ministry of Social Affairs and Health.

 Stakeholders in the fields of equality and non-discrimination, as well as child and family organisations, will be consulted during the preparation process.

-The reform is scheduled to come into force in 2021 at the earliest.
+The reform is estimated to come into force in 2022.